-In the 1970s, the Laboratory established preeminence in cytometric research.
+About the photo: In the 1970s, the Laboratory established preeminence in cytometric research.
 Livermore was the first to use flow cytometry to sort chromosomes.

 The most recent NNSA quarterly summary of experiments conducted as part of its science-based stockpile stewardship program is now available here.